Answering Singaporeans' Question: Should You Cancel Your Investment-Linked Policy (ILP)?

 - What exactly is the objective of you getting the policy?
 Does it make sense to get an ILP or to get an individual insurance and invest the rest on your own?

-- If you are unsure of some of the investment products available and their possible returns, read this article here.
-Also, always read the fine print of your policy and keep a lookout for charges and fees.
+- Always read the fine print of your policy and keep a lookout for charges and fees.

 - Many times the terms and conditions are written in a way whereby it is difficult for an average Singaporean to understand, ask around for a second opinion, be it from your friends or a Personal Finance Facebook Group.